 next to the West Highland Way.

-situated on the south side of the village,
+is on the south side of the Village, a popular

 3,000ft within a few miles, so is a good base

-also a popular walk from just south
+There is also a popular Walk from just south

 You can also walk 6 miles north

 on the West Highland Way to the Bridge of Orchy Hotel,

 a nice scenic part of the Trail through